smaridev/Bike-Sharing-Linear-Regression-Model/README.md

   * months(September, July)
   * weathersit( Light Snow, Mist Cloudy)

+- Significant variables which impacts the use of shared bikes¶
+  * weathersit( Heay_Rain)
+  * Less usage on months(Jan, Feb, Dec)
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->